Scenarios

 --out s1a_tile_polar_dir_087_time_beta.tif

-# Wrapped for batch application, with OTB, correct metadata
+# Or, wrapped for batch application, with OTB, correct metadata

 apply-calibration-map.sh -c beta --dirmap path/to_sinIA_files path/to/S1Tiling/products

-• a γ° calibrated product, the image is divided by the cosine map
+• a γ° calibrated product, the σ° image needs to be divided by the cosine map

-# By hand, with OTB, wrong CALIBRATION metadata
+# Either by hand, with OTB, which leaves incorrect CALIBRATION metadata

 otbcli_BandMath \